 This is not the same song as the perhaps more famous one best known by The Edwin Hawkins Singers.
-18-year old Don Howard Koplow wrote "Oh Happy Day" himself and recorded it in his garage in Cleveland, Ohio.
-It was originally released on the Triple A label, but met with very little success until it was picked up by Dave Miller of Essex Records in Philadelphia.
+18-year old Don Howard Koplow was said to have written "Oh Happy Day" himself.
+He recorded it in his garage in Cleveland, Ohio and the number was originally released on the Triple A label, but met with very little success until it was picked up by Dave Miller of Essex Records in Philadelphia.
 It became a huge hit and was covered by numerous other artists at the time.
 Don Howard was signed to Coral, but did not enjoy another hit.
+In 1953, Nancy Binns Reed claimed that she had written the song during a summer-camp in the mid-1940s.
+Later recordings and sheet music included both Koplow's and Reed's names in the credits.
 The recording by Elvis is an informal one in which he sings just a brief extract of the song during the rehearsal period for the "Singer Presents Elvis" television show.
-He is known to have the song on at least one occasion in concert, on 8 May 1976 in Lake Tahoe.
+He is known to have sung the song on at least one occasion in concert, on 8 May 1976 in Lake Tahoe.

 Written by: Whitfield